Time for snow sailing in Canada

 Simultaneously, it's also possible to spin multiple times, double, triple, or more.

-The wind ski is good to do some speed, to go on some hills or bumps, wherever the wind takes you.
+The wind ski is good for speed, going on some hills or bumps, wherever the wind takes you.

 In icy conditions, it can be quite crazy, so you'd better use some body protection.
 Flakas and spocks?
 Just go for it.

-On the other side, and with the right conditions, wind snowboarders spin easier than those on skis.
+On the other hand, and in the right conditions, wind snowboarders spin more easily than those on skis.

 But beware: use some protection on your knees - like hockey players do - because you could fall hard if the edges stop you down.

-Wind snowboarding it's easier in softer conditions, and it will also offer more freestyle options.
+Wind snowboarding is easier in softer conditions, and it will also offer more freestyle options.

 It gives you the possibility to practice crazy power moves.
 Simply ride switch or move the position of the sail to train both sides.